pgcorriente/udacity-devops-capstone-tmp1/README.md

 * requirements.txt - Python modules required for the project.
 * .circleci/config.yml - CircleCI configuration file containing the description of the CI/CD pipeline.
 * deployment.yml - Cloudformation EKS configuration file.
 Defines a Kubernetes cluster, the Docker image that will be pulled (see above) and the type of updates (RollingUpdate).
-* screenshots - folder containing a failed lint operation and a successful lint operation in CircleCI
+* screenshots - folder containing screenshots of:
++ a failed lint operation
++ a successful lint operation
++ application running in EKS
++ application running in EKS after an update

 EKS external URL where the Flask application is running: http://ae92011da09ac4a3e9a4e54f961de5d3-697290224.us-west-2.elb.amazonaws.com/